 Elm zig-zag sawfly is a non-native pest originating in eastern Asia which is now found in many parts of Europe.
 The first signs of this species in the UK were seen in 2017 and in 2018 it was confirmed as being present in a wide area across South-east England and the East midlands.
+In the seven years since then it has continued to spread north and west (fig. 3).
 It is not known how it arrived here.